rockerBOO/awesome-neovim/README.md

 - [willothy/moveline.nvim](https://github.com/willothy/moveline.nvim) - Move lines and blocks up and down easily, with indenting handled automatically as you move.
 Written in Rust.
 - [nvim-mini/mini.nvim#mini.move](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-move.md) - Module of `mini.nvim` to move any selection (charwise, linewise, blockwise, current line in Normal mode) in any direction.
 Handles both `v:count` and undo history.
 - [gbprod/stay-in-place.nvim](https://github.com/gbprod/stay-in-place.nvim) - Neovim plugin that prevent cursor from moving when using shift and filter actions.
 - [nvim-mini/mini.nvim#mini.ai](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-ai.md) - Module of `mini.nvim` for extending and creating `a`/`i` textobjects.
-It enhances some builtin textobjects, creates extensive set of new ones (like `a*`, `a<Space>`, `a?`, and more), and allows user to create their own (via Lua patterns or functions).
+It enhances some built-in textobjects, creates extensive set of new ones (like `a*`, `a<Space>`, `a?`, and more), and allows user to create their own (via Lua patterns or functions).
 Supports dot-repeat, different search methods, consecutive application, and more.
 - [Wansmer/treesj](https://github.com/Wansmer/treesj) - Splitting/joining blocks of code like arrays, hashes, statements, objects, dictionaries, etc. Using Tree-sitter.
 Inspired by greatest splitjoin.vim.
 - [bennypowers/splitjoin.nvim](https://github.com/bennypowers/splitjoin.nvim) - Split and join various syntax structures.
 - [nvim-mini/mini.nvim#mini.splitjoin](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-splitjoin.md) - Module of `mini.nvim` to split and join arguments.
 Has customizable pre and post hooks.
 Works inside comments.